NT7S/Yamhill/YamhillArchitecture.md

 Possibly two sizes, but we're going to start with the largest and see if there is demand for a more compact version.

 ### Block Module Grid
-A grid of mounting holes for M4(?) screws to secure block module PCBs to the backplane will be spaced at 5 cm in each axis, with a 1 cm x 1 cm x 1 cm cable management channel being provided between each row and column of mounting holes.
+A grid of mounting holes for M3(?) screws to secure block module PCBs to the backplane will be spaced at 4 cm in each axis, with allowance for 5 mm of margin from the outside board edge at each mounting hole, with a 1 cm x 1 cm x 1 cm cable management channel being provided between each row and column of mounting holes.

 Therefore, allowable PCB sizes will be 5 cm x 5 cm, 5 cm x 11 cm, 11 cm x 11 cm, 11 cm x 17 cm, etc.